 This Shirt = absolute NO-GO!
 (I learned it pretty soon)

 So.
 What to wear and not feeling like a complete idiot at the same time?

 I fell in love with long, loose linen pants.
 I wore them on every trip to Asia until they fell apart (gladly that happened at home when I picked something up from the floor….)
 I like them so much because they hide your legs but the same time you feel cool in them.

-Packing List for India
+Packing List for India for Women